 Are you thinking of living in Harlow?

-The Essex town is one of the best commuter locations in the whole of the region.
+This Essex town is one of the top commuter locations in the whole of the region.

-Living in Harlow ensures residents benefit from a combination of affordable properties, superb transport links to the capital and well price rail costs.
+Living in Harlow ensures residents benefit from a mixture of affordable properties, superb transport links to the capital and some great schools.

-Harlow provides locals with superb transport connections to surrounding towns and the capital.
+Harlow provides locals with fantastic transport connections to nearby towns as well as the capital.

 The local train line conveniently runs services to London Liverpool Street, meaning quick and easy access to the capital!